SarahNox/foodExchange/README.md

 ## Installation

 * npm install
-* look at the package.json
+* look at the package.json and install missing dependencies.
+* should work now.
+If not: please message one of us

 ## Implementation